 For I know the plans I have for you"-[this is] the Lord's declaration-"plans for [your] welfare, not for disaster, to give you a future and a hope.Jeremiah 29:11(HCSB)

-Jeremiah warned Israel to stop their idol worship, which had replaced their devotion to God.
+Jeremiah warned Israel to stop their idol worship which had replaced their devotion to God.
 He demanded the destruction of the pagan gods they hold dear and every false deity in which they trusted.
-BUT GOD Who is loving and gracious, long-suffering and faithful, pronounced His bitter rod of severe chastening.. due to their apostasy, would also prove to be a blossoming staff of sweet comfort and peace, grace and mercy - love and hope and joy.
+BUT GOD Who is loving and gracious, long-suffering, and faithful, pronounced His bitter rod of severe chastening due to their apostasy, which would also prove to be a blossoming staff of sweet comfort and peace, grace and mercy, love and hope and joy.

 They were to acknowledge that God had ordered their exile in Babylon and not Nebuchadnezzar.
-Their deportation from the promised land was to be recognised as a punishment for the nation's apostasy.
-But despite their disobedience toward the holy one of Israel, the gracious thoughts God has towards His people, and the future plans He had prepared for them, were designed to prosper them and bring them peace and comfort, safety and success. it was not a scheme to harm them or bring them disaster.
+Their deportation from the Promised Land was to be recognised as a punishment for the nation's apostasy.
+But despite their disobedience toward the holy one of Israel, the gracious thoughts God had towards His people, and the future plans He had prepared for them, were designed to prosper them and bring them peace and comfort, safety and success.
+It was not a scheme to harm them or bring them disaster.

 God's instruction to His people was to settle in Babylon and not expect to return immediately to their homeland.
 They were to settle down and build houses.
 They were to plant gardens, get married, have children, and even look forward to their grandchildren.
 They were to live quiet lives in Babylon and contribute to the welfare of the city and the well-being of its citizens.
 And they were instructed to pray for blessings on their captors.